 - You have a fear of public speaking (Approximately 25 Million Americans have severe cases of Social Anxiety Disorder according to Social Anxiety Institute)

-- You haven’t practiced your pitch enough (again, no one has)
+- Haven’t practiced your pitch enough (again, no one has)

 - You have not pitched in public before

-- You have not pitched for an investor before
+- Have not pitched for an investor before

 - You are a technical cofounder (you wrote the code)

 - You are a first time startup founder